 - Domestic violence

-To take part in the volunteer programs in Kenya, no specific training is necessary.
-You’re only required to:
+To be part of the volunteering in Kenya, no specific training is necessary, it is only required:

 - Be of legal age